-The study revealed that 53.4% of people reported loud noises as the aggravating factor of their headache, which is consistent with a study conducted by Straube A 201912, which also found that some sufferers identified certain factors that exacerbate headaches, with loud noise being the most significant, reported by 48.1% of them.
-By comparing the triggering factors in chronic and episodic migraines, the study demonstrated that noise was a more substantial trigger for patients with chronic migraines as compared to those with episodic migraines13.
+The study revealed that 53.4% of people reported loud noises as the aggravating factor of their headache, which is correlated with the study conducted by Straube A 201912, which revealed that some sufferers identified certain factors that exacerbate headaches, with the most significant being loud noise, reported by 48.1% of them.
+By comparing the triggering factors in chronic and episodic migraines, the study demonstrated that noise was a more significant trigger for patients with chronic migraines as compared to those with episodic migraines 13.
 Another factor identified in the study was hot weather, which aggravated headaches in 196 individuals (39.2%) of the sample population.
-Another study has shown that a hot and dry climate moving towards the ocean is reported to trigger migraines, which also correlates with the results of our research.
-Along with the hot weather, Sunlight exposure was identified as the fifth most common aggravating factor of headaches, as reported by 173 individuals (34.6%).
+Another study showed that the hot and dry climate moving towards the ocean is reported to trigger migraines that also correlated with the results of our study that along with the hot weather, Sunlight exposure was identified as the fifth most common aggravating factor of headaches as reported by 173 individuals (34.6%).
 Additionally, 153 people (30.6%) reported hunger as their aggravating factor of headaches14.
 The study conducted on university students also showed the aggravation of primary headaches caused by missed meals, as revealed (59.8%) in the students.
-Another study also revealed various triggers of headache attacks15.
-The majority of participants cited sleep disturbance (86.2%), noise exposure (83.3%), excessive studying (81.6%), and fatigue (75.9%) as significant factors affecting their well-being.
-The present study revealed that bright light was an aggravating factor in 28% of the study population, which is in agreement with a study conducted on university students, showing that more than half
+Another study also revealed that various triggers of headache attacks15.
+The majority of participants cited sleep disturbance (86.2%), noise exposure (83.3%), excessive studying (81.6%), and fatigue (75.9%) as significant factors.
+The present study revealed that bright light was an aggravating factor in 28% of the study population, which was in agreement with the study conducted on university students that showed more than half (60.9%) were affected by the bright light15.

-(60.9%) were affected by bright light15 The present study also showed that 114 individuals, constituting 22.8% of the participants, reported that their headaches worsened due to the fragrance of the perfume.
-The study mentioned above indicated that nearly half of the participants (48.9%) identified certain odours as their triggering factor for headaches.
-Another study by Zarea K 201816 reported that among Iranian medical students, triggering factors for headaches included Stress (63%), sunlight or fluorescent light (55.6%), loud noise (48.1%), fatigue (77.8%), odors such as cigarette smoke or perfume (37%), and overheating (51.9%).
+The present study also showed that 114 individuals, constituting 22.8% of the participants, reported that their headaches worsened due to the fragrance of perfume.
+The study mentioned above indicated that nearly half of the participants (48.9%) indicated certain odors as their triggering factor for headaches 16.
+Another study by Zarea K 2018 16 reported that among Iranian medical students, triggering factors for headaches included Stress (63%), sunlight or fluorescent light (55.6%), loud noise (48.1%), fatigue (77.8%), odors such as cigarette smoke or perfume (37%), and overheating (51.9%).
 This study also showed physical exertion as an aggravating factor among 40 individuals, representing 8% of the study population.
-Additionally, 39 school-going participants (7.8%) reported experiencing aggravation of headaches, which agrees with a study that showed only 17.2% of the population found physical activity to be a triggering factor for headaches in the younger population16.
+Additionally, 39 schoolgoing people (7.8%) of the participants reported experiencing aggravation in headaches, which agrees with the study that showed that only 17.2% of the population found physical activity as a triggering factor for their headache in the younger population 16.